gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Establishment of an Encrypted Association {#establishment-procedure}

-An SCTP Endpoint acting as Client willing to create an Encrypted Association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-Crypto-chunk-newchunk-crypt}}) where the Protection Engines lists all the supported Protection Engines, given in order of preference (see {{sctp-Crypto-chunk-init-options}}).
+An SCTP Endpoint acting as Client willing to create an Encrypted association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-Crypto-chunk-newchunk-crypt}}) where the Protection Engines lists all the supported Protection Engines, given in order of preference (see {{sctp-Crypto-chunk-init-options}}).

-As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted Associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory CRYPT option is missing.
+As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory CRYPT option is missing.